-Compared to the rest of the Oklahoma City market, the Midtown submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Oklahoma City market, the Midtown submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 9 listings have been made available, which means new listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 27 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,900 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this region were built in 1927 and are Class B.
+Even though the median size is 5,940 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are close to 2 floors.
+Most buildings in this area were built in 1949 and are Class B.

-Not much of the real estate is used for commercial space, so it might be hard to find office space.
+A large portion of this region is residential, but there's plenty of office_space.
 Wholesale trade is the dominant industry in this area.
 Most of the occupants of Midtown work from home.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.